Home Majors Manufacturing Engineering

-Manufacturing Engineering Degree
+Manufacturing Engineering

 Students study the design and improvement of manufacturing processes, including automation, robotics, quality control, and lean production systems.
 Graduates typically pursue careers in automotive, aerospace, electronics, and consumer goods manufacturing as process engineers, automation specialists, and production managers.
 The reshoring of American manufacturing and growth of advanced robotics are driving increased demand.

-What Manufacturing Engineering Graduates Do
+What Manufacturing Engineering graduates do

 Your degree in manufacturing engineering puts you on the front lines of making things.
 As an industrial engineer, a high-growth role with many openings, you won’t be stuck behind a desk.
 You’ll be on the factory floor timing production cycles, redesigning workstations to prevent injuries, and using simulation software to find bottlenecks in a new assembly line.
 Another common path is cost estimator, where you analyze blueprints and supplier data to calculate a product’s total cost, though this specific job faces headwinds.